toucansites/website/contents/docs/[04]rendering/[05]engines/index.md

 ---
 category: "rendering"
 title: "Engines"
-description: ""
+description: "Configure template engines in Toucan pipelines to render HTML or JSON output."
 order: 5
 ---

 # Engines
 ---

-Toucan currently supports two template engines:
+Toucan supports two rendering engines for generating output:

-- `mustache` — renders text output using Mustache templates
+- `mustache` — Renders text-based output using Mustache [views](/docs/templates/views).
-- `json` — renders raw JSON output
+- `json` — Produces structured JSON output, typically used for APIs.

-Template engines are configured within the render pipeline.
+Engines are defined in each render pipeline using the `engine` key.

 ## Mustache

-Mustache is the most commonly used engine in Toucan's rendering system.
-To implement this engine in your project, specify the id mustache in your pipeline configuration under the engine key.
+The `mustache` engine is Toucan’s primary rendering engine for generating HTML or text-based content.

+To configure it, set the engine `id` in your pipeline:

 ```yml
 engine: